zalenix/portaldocs/portal-sdk/templates/top-extensions-create.md

 ## Tabs

 Most creates should have a minimum of three tabs: Basics, Tags, Review + create.
 All other tabs are optional.
-Align labels above controls if the screen resolution < 700px.
+The extension should align labels above controls if the screen resolution < 700px.

 * [Basics](#basics-tab-layout)